 “I have come as a light into the world, that whoever believes in Me should not abide in darkness.”
 (John 12:46 NKJV).

-Third, the miraculous sign reveals that it is a must to put our faith in Christ before our spiritual sight can be restored.
+Third, the miraculous sign reveals that we must put our faith in Christ before our spiritual sight can be restored.

-Although Jesus had done all the works He needed to do on the blind man, yet until the man acted upon Jesus’ words, his sight was not restored.
+Although Jesus had done all the works, He needed to do on the blind man, until the man acted upon Jesus’ words, his sight was not restored.